-When a client authenticates, the server checks the username and password against the user database.
-If the credentials match, the client is authorized.
-However, with a large number of users, the authorization process can take a long time.
+When the client authenticates, the server checks if the username and password match the data from the user database.
+If the data matches, the client is authorized.
+However, if the number of users is large, the authorization process may take a long time.

-To solve this problem, it is suggested to use parallel servers and load balancing between them based on each server's load.
-This way, clients still have a single entry point - the Radius server, which is actually replaced by a proxy server (it only balances requests among the servers it knows).
-The proxy server remembers that if it authorized user A on server B, the request will predominantly be directed to the same server B.
+To solve this problem it is proposed to use parallel servers and load balancing between them depending on the workload of each server.
+In this case, a single entry point for clients is preserved - the Radius server, which is actually replaced by a proxy-server (it only balances requests between other servers known to it).
+The proxy server remembers that if it has authorized user A on server B, the request will be directed primarily to the same server B.

-The FreeRADIUS package is configured as a load-balancing proxy server, distributing requests from many clients to a single access point to multiple servers.
+The FreeRadius package is configured as a balancing proxy server that distributes requests from many clients to a single access point to multiple servers.